Under the hood

 - PDF text watermark and page numbers

-- Data format conversion (CSV, JSON, XML, YAML, XLSX)
+- Data format conversion (CSV, JSON, XML, YAML, TSV, Markdown)

-- Slightly slower — file travels to a server
+- No current tool uploads your file to a server

 Step 2 in detail